Soosan Lolavar

-Soosan Lolavar is a British-Iranian composer, sound artist and educator.
+Soosan Lolavar is a British-Iranian composer and educator.
 She has composed electronic and acoustic music for the concert hall, contemporary dance, installation, film, animation and theatre.

 Life

 Soosan Lolavar was born and raised in London.
 She holds dual British-Iranian citizenship as her father is Iranian.
 She studied Social and Political Sciences at Cambridge University, Musicology at Oxford University and Composition at Trinity Laban Conservatoire of Music and Dance.
-In 2015 she was awarded a Fulbright Scholarship to Iranian music at Carnegie Mellon University in Pittsburgh.
-She teaches Composition at Trinity Laban Conservatoire of Music and Dance.
-Her research interests centre on ethnomusicology with a particular emphasis on the politics of gender and sexuality, post-colonialism and the music industry and postmodernism in electronic musics.
-She is researching at City University for a PhD on contemporary composition in Iran.
+In 2015 she was awarded a Fulbright Scholarship to study Iranian music at Carnegie Mellon University in Pittsburgh.
+She formerly taught Composition at Trinity Laban Conservatoire of Music and Dance and Goldsmiths, University of London.
+She has a PhD in Music from City, University of London and her research interests centre on ethnomusicology with a particular emphasis on auto-ethnography and the politics of diaspora, hybridity and double-consciousness.

 Works

 Lolavar works in both electronic and acoustic sound, and across the genres of concert music, contemporary dance, installation, film, animation and theatre.
+In 2024 Lolavar received an Ivor Novello Award nomination at The Ivors Classical Awards.
+"Undone" was nominated in the Best Chamber Ensemble Composition category.